Are you looking for ways to travel from Guatemala City to Antigua?

 If you want to book you ticket immediately with no questions asked, the CA Express offers an online service.

-Not only is Antigua a great hub for all backpackers and travelers to Guatemala, but it’s also home to some of the best hostels and hostel in Guatemala.
+Not only is Antigua a great hub for travelers to Guatemala, but it’s also home to some of the best hostels and hostel in Guatemala.

 If staying in one of the more luxury hotels in Guatemala, you’ll find that they offer a free airport shuttle and in many cases, it can be worth staying for one night to take advantage of the free service.